MINGYISU/SimpleBankSystem/README.md

 # SimpleBankSystem
-This C++ program simulates a user-side bank system.
+This C++ program simulates a client-side bank system.
 It allows users to become clients of a bank and provides functionality to create and manage bank accounts.
 The program utilizes object-oriented programming principles to define the "Account" class, which represents individual bank accounts.

 Upon running the program, users are presented with a menu where they can choose to create a new account, log in to an existing account, or quit the program.